Aethese/discord-anti-pauser/README.md

 #### Run normally from Powershell
 1. Open Powershell as admin and open the path that you the project is held in
 2. Run the Powershell script by running `./main.ps1`

-# Please read!
-This script (at least currently) doesn't get the latest file path for any future Discord updates.
-At this moment the program requires manual updating for every Discord update.
-So if the file path is out of date, create an [issue](https://github.com/Aethese/discord-anti-pauser/issues/new) or you can manually update it yourself.

-## Discord installed on separate drive?
-Unfortunately, the script doesn't support having Discord installed on a separate drive.
-However, you can try editing the file path in the script if you're comfortable doing so.